Connect with others who understand.

 How Genetic Mutations Influence Life Expectancy

-Hereditary transthyretin amyloidosis is an inherited condition passed down through family members.
+Hereditary transthyretin amyloidosis is an inherited condition passed down in families.
 Doctors and researchers have discovered more than 120 TTR gene mutations around the world that contribute to this disease.
 Two of the most common mutations are known as V30M and V122I.
+The type of gene mutation was once thought to determine which symptoms appear and how the disease progresses.
+However, scientists now understand that symptoms can vary and often affect multiple systems in the body.

 The gold standard for treating hATTR amyloidosis since 1990 has been liver transplantation.
-The liver is responsible for producing most of your body’s TTR protein.
+The liver produces most of your body’s TTR protein.
 The transplanted liver doesn’t make abnormal proteins, so disease progression slows over time or even stops.
 In the past 25 years, liver transplants have significantly improved survival in those with hATTR amyloidosis.

 These treatments were approved in just the past several years, so data on their long-term effects on survival is limited.
 As more people with hATTR amyloidosis begin treatment and stay on it longer, more studies can be performed to determine whether these drugs improve life expectancy.

-According to a study in the journal Neurology, tafamidis treatment also improved survival in those diagnosed before age 50 (known as early-onset disease), reducing the risk of death by 91 percent.
-People who are diagnosed with hATTR amyloidosis at age 50 and older and who don’t receive treatment tend to have a poorer prognosis.
-Tafamidis reduced the risk of death by 82 percent in this group, compared with those who were not treated.
+According to a study in the journal Neurology, tafamidis treatment also improved survival across age groups.
+For individuals diagnosed before age 50 (early-onset disease), tafamidis reduced the risk of death by 91 percent compared to untreated individuals.
+In those diagnosed after age 50 (late-onset disease), tafamidis reduced the risk of death by 82 percent compared to those who did not receive treatment.

 Other Factors That Influence Prognosis With hATTR Amyloidosis